About Future Communications Research and Development Programme (FCP)

 Communications and connectivity is a critical foundational technology that supports Singapore’s economy.
-As Infocomm Media Development Authority (IMDA) continues to architect Singapore’s digital future, we will continue to lead and drive our 5G plans, bolstering local capabilities and fostering partnerships in 5G and future communications technologies.
+As IMDA continues to architect Singapore’s digital future, we will continue to lead and drive research and development in 5G, bolster local capabilities through scholarship opportunities in Singapore and foster partnerships in 5G and future communications technologies.

 IMDA and National Research Foundation Singapore (NRF) are investing close to S$70 million through the launch of Singapore’s first national Future Communications Research and Development Programme (FCP), to jumpstart cutting-edge communications and connectivity research.
 This grows local capability, to translate into innovative products, services and companies.